czekem/excel_love/README.md

 * Generates summaries of chosen columns for quick data analysis
 * Saves data modifications to the user-specified file format
 * Planned desktop application (GUI) for user-friendly interaction (will be added soon)
 * Create a graphs using plotly library ( will be added soon)
+* Create an user interferance ( would be grateful for help here)